austinsonger/GitTrust/jamf/README.md

 > JAMF Pro uses XML configuration profiles for certificate deployment.
 While JAMF Pro doesn't support direct scripting for profile creation, you can automate the process using its API.

-## Overview
+# Process Overview
+1. **Certificate Issuance and Management**:

-1. The Amazon Private CA issues X.509 Okta Device Trust certificates to MacBooks.
-These certificates are stored in the macOS Keychain.
+    - Amazon Private CA issues X.509 Okta Device Trust certificates.
+    - These certificates are stored in the macOS Keychain on MacBooks.
+2. **Making a Signed Commit**:
-2. When you want to make a signed commit, the `fetch_smime_key_id_macos` function in `mimesign-wrapper.sh`` is called.
-This function fetches the S/MIME Key ID of the certificate from the macOS Keychain.
+    - When a signed commit is required, the `fetch_smime_key_id_macos` function in `mimesign-wrapper.sh` is called.
+    - This function retrieves the S/MIME Key ID of the certificate from the macOS Keychain.
-3. The fetched Key ID is then used by `smimesign` to sign the commit.
+    - `smimesign` uses the fetched Key ID to sign the commit.
+3. **Enforcing Commit Signing on JAMF Server**:
-4. The `jamf-commit-signing.py` AWS Lambda Function can then be used to enforce commit signing on the JAMF server.
+    - The `jamf-commit-signing.py` AWS Lambda function is utilized.
+    - This function should ensure that commits are signed as per the policy set on the JAMF server.
+4. **Verifying Signed Commits on GitHub**:
-5. The `jamf-github-commit-verifier.py` AWS Lambda Function can be used to verify the signed commits on GitHub.
+    - The `jamf-github-commit-verifier.py` AWS Lambda function is used for this purpose.
+    - It verifies the signed commits against the set criteria, such as the validity of the S/MIME signature and the device trust status.

+# Steps for Setup and Integration
+1. **Configure Certificate Issuance**:
+    - Ensure that the Amazon Private CA is properly set up and that certificates are correctly issued to the devices.
+2. **Set Up `mimesign-wrapper.sh`**:
+    - Ensure that the `mimesign-wrapper.sh` script is correctly configured to fetch the correct Key ID from the macOS Keychain.
+    - Validate the integration of `smimesign` for commit signing.
+3. **Configure AWS Lambda Functions**:
+    - Deploy `jamf-commit-signing.py` and `jamf-github-commit-verifier.py` to AWS Lambda.
+    - Ensure they have the necessary permissions and configurations to interact with JAMF and GitHub.
+4. **GitHub and JAMF Integration**:
+    - Set up the GitHub App and install it on the required repositories.
+    - Configure the JAMF server to work in tandem with your AWS Lambda functions for enforcing and verifying commit signing.

+# Description of Files

 ### smimesign-wrapper.sh